"...the right tools, the right harness, the right model, the right context, good instruction, and appropriate caution."

 About · [VoraSync Labs]

 VoraSync Labs builds no-internet intelligence for investigators and prosecutors.
-Our work focuses on onsite AI systems that help agencies review sensitive records, compare materials, surface gaps, and turn case information into usable internal work product without sending it to the cloud.
+Our work focuses on onsite AI systems that do not send data to the cloud or third parties, that keep knowledge in-house, and that require only electricity to power.
+The work lives where policy, sensitivity, and reliability demand.
 VoraSync Labs also publishes The Initial Report, an AI intelligence brief for American prosecutors.
-For pilot discussions, partnerships, or press, contact grant@vorasyncsolutions.com.
+For practical implementation or deployment conversations, start with VoraSync Solutions or contact grant@vorasyncsolutions.com.